-NOTE 14: SUBSEQUENT EVENT
+NOTE 14: STOCK REPURCHASE PROGRAM

-In April 2012, the Board of Directors authorized a stock repurchase program that provides for the repurchase of up to \$25 million of outstanding common stock during the next 18 months.
-Under the program, the Company could purchase shares of common stock through open market transactions at prices deemed appropriate by management, subject to certain pre-determined price/volume guidelines set, from time to time, by the Board.
-The timing and amount of repurchase transactions under this program will depend on market conditions and corporate and regulatory considerations.
-The purchases will be funded from available working capital.
+On April 24, 2012, the Board of Directors ("Board") approved a stock repurchase program that provides for the repurchase of up to \$25.0 million of the Company's outstanding common stock during the term of the program, which expires 18 months from Board approval.
+Under the program, the Company may purchase shares of common stock through open market transactions at prices deemed appropriate by management, subject to certain pre-determined price/volume guidelines set, from time to time, by the Board.
+The timing and amount of repurchase transactions under this program depend on a variety of factors, including price, corporate and regulatory requirements, strategic priorities and other market conditions.
+The purchases are funded from available working capital.
 The stock repurchase program may be suspended or discontinued at any time.
+A summary of the stock repurchase activity under the stock repurchase program, reported based on the trade date, is as follows: